Stewardship of the Urban Landscape

 Once you have submitted your online registration, you will receive a confirmation e-mail.

 The webinar presentations will be archived.
 Once you are enrolled in the course, you will have access to the archived sessions.

 Are the Saturday sessions required?

 Due to the hands-on nature of these sessions, past participants have found that the Saturday sessions are one of the most informative and enjoyable parts of the course.
-The Saturday sessions are not videotaped, so if you must miss a Saturday session, please contact us to discuss how you might make it up.
+The Saturday session are not video taped, so if you must miss a Saturday session, please contact us to discuss how you might make it up.

 Are there CEUs available for this training?

-We offer ISA credits for the course.
-In addition, general CEUs are available.
+Yes, we do offer ISA credits for the course.
+In addition, general CEU's are available.
 Please contact us if you are interested in receiving CEUs for the program.

 SOUL Program FAQs

 What's the difference between SOUL Tree Stewards and SOUL Alumni?

 SOUL Alumni are participants who have successfully completed the 8 week SOUL course.
 SOUL Tree Stewards are participants who have successfully completed both the 8 week course and 20 hours of volunteer service in urban and community forestry.
 If you are not sure where you stand as a past participant of the SOUL program, use this simple key to determine your status:If you ...